 Welcome to Cambodia!
 Upon your arrival, meet your English-speaking guide and transfer to your hotel.
 The rest of the day is free for you to get acquainted with Siem Reap.

-Start your day early around 7 am and drive to the gates of Angkor Thom, an ancient royal city featured in the film Tomb Raider.
+The next day, wake up around 7 am and drive to the gates of Angkor Thom, an ancient royal city featured in the film Tomb Raider.
 Prepare for a day of biking (3-4 hours), and start traveling along the complex's stone walls.
 Discover Bayon, a splendid temple decorated with 216 carved faces.
 Continue towards the temple mountain of Baphoun, then on to the Terrace of the Elephants, before stopping at Wat Tep Phranom.
 After lunch, bike into the surrounding forest and see the temples of Preah Khan, Ta Nei, and Ta Phrom, entangled among the vines and trees of the jungle.

 After a long day, return to Siem Reap by car.
 Enjoy a dinner show and witness Aspara, a classical Khmer dance.
 Finally, retreat to your hotel for the night.